Foundations in Constructive Dialogue

 Foundations in Constructive Dialogue is offered as an interactive professional development workshop for faculty and staff.

-- Length: 5 hours (virtual); session runs from 11AM - 4PM ET
+- Length: 5 hours; session runs from 11AM - 4PM ET

 The workshop combines research insights, structured dialogue practice, and applied facilitation techniques.

-You Should Attend this Workshop If You Are
+You Should Attend This Workshop if You Are

 - Faculty seeking to strengthen classroom dialogue and engagement